FarronF/limerick-council-meetings/meetings/2020/11/16-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th October 2020.md

 **REPLY**:

-Inland Fisheries Ireland, in their role in the protection, management and--- 6
+Inland Fisheries Ireland, in their role in the protection, management and
+---
+6

 conservation of the inland fisheries resource, are, in conjunction with OPW,